mstcgalis/Keybot/README.md

 # key-bot

-**key-bot** is a research interaction project, positioned to be used in a shared workspace, to which only a single, shared key is available.
-The project is built around the ESP32 microcontroller using the ESP-IDF framework.
+**key-bot** is a research interaction project, positioned to be used in a shared workspace where only a single, shared key is available.

+The project is built around the ESP32 microcontroller utilizing the ESP-IDF framework.

 [Research paper available here](link)